jbiramontes/jbiramontes/README.md

 - 👋 Hi, I’m Jorge Biramontes
 - 👨‍💻 I live in Costa Rica.
-- 👀 I’m interested in all about Java and C# with .Net
+- 👀 I’m interested in all about Java and C#
-- 🌱 I’m currently get better abilities with HTML and CSS
+- 🌱 I’m currently get better abilities with HTML,CSS and looking for the Java Associate certification 1Z0-808
 - 💞️ I’m looking to collaborate on projects with Java or C#
-- 📫 My email rbiramontesc@gmail.com
+- 📫 My email jbiramontes@gmail.com

 <!---
 jbiramontes/jbiramontes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.